|Troy Campus||Dothan Campus|

 Suzanne Farver Lukjan received her PhD in Biochemistry from the University of Florida in 2011.
 Dr. Suzanne Farver Lukjan joined the faculty at Troy University in 2013.
 Her research interests include membrane protein structure, lipid dynamics, and applying biophysical techniques, such as NMR, to study complex lipid membrane systems.
 She currently teaches general chemistry I (lecture\ lab) and Biochemistry (lecture\ lab).

-Dr. Habib ur Rehman obtained his Ph.D. in Chemistry from Mississippi State University in 2014.
-Dr. Rehman is a computational chemist and uses theoretical and computational approaches to explore structure, function, and dynamics of large biomolecules.
-His teaching interests are in the areas of Physical/Biophysical Chemistry.
-Currently he is teaching General Chemistry 1 and Physical Science courses with their associated labs.
+Dr. Rehman received his Ph.D. in Chemistry from Mississippi State University in 2014.
+He is a computational chemist and uses theoretical and computational approaches to explore structure, function, and dynamics of large biomolecules.
+He currently teaches physical chemistry I and II (CHM-3381 and CHM-3382) alongside introductory chemistry courses and their associated labs.

 I received my B.Sc. in Chemistry from Wilfrid Laurier University and an M.A.Sc. and Ph.D. in Chemical Engineering from the University of Waterloo.
 My research focuses on tailoring polymeric materials (e.g. plastic, rubber) for specific applications.

 His current research interest is in using Organic Chemistry as a tool to explore two areas: 1) The rational construction of metal-organic frameworks (MOFs) for clean energy-related applications including methane storage, hydrogen storage, and carbon dioxide capture; 2) The genetic incorporation of unnatural amino acids into proteins and labeling of proteins with small molecule probes.

 I am a physical chemist with a background in surface science and electrochemistry.
 I am also interested in chemical education.